 There are dozens of different factors in play when it comes to calculating your business’s overall profitability.
 One minor miscalculation can throw off all of your data and projections.
 And these types of miscalculations are easy to make when you have your business’s data sprawled out across multiple websites or excel sheets.
 Amazon’s built in analytics are helpful, but they don’t paint the complete picture (with elements such as costs of goods not accounted for) and they can often be difficult to read and process.

-An Amazon profit and accounting tool fixes all of these issues by being your one-stop shop for everything related to your Amazon business.
+A solid Amazon accounting software fixes all of these issues by being your one-stop shop for everything related to bookkeeping for your Amazon business.
 You can account for every single penny that your business earns or spends in a given day, week, month, or year by uploading data like cost of goods and other expenses (one-time or recurring) that your business incurs.
 With just a couple of clicks, you can view all of your data in easy-to-read and attractive graphs and charts.
 These data ranges are fully customizable so you can see as much or as little as you want to at any time.

-With such easy and universal access to all of your company’s data, you won’t miss anything when using a profit and accounting tool.
+With such easy and universal access to all of your company’s data in one central location, Amazon accounting software will keep you organized and ensure you won’t miss anything.

 2. Customizable labels empower you to sort your analytics into useful categories.